 - Block - ClearIP will return a SIP 603 response.

 - Divert - ClearIP will return a diversion destination in the Contact header to the SBC.
+If a diversion destination is not configured on the SBC, then calls that trigger the divert action will be blocked instead.

-Viewing SPC Policies in SIP Messages
+Viewing SPCs in SIP Messages

 Reason